mljar/mljar-supervised/README.md

   <img src="https://github.com/mljar/mljar-examples/blob/master/media/large_logo.png" width="314" />
 </p>

 The `mljar-supervised` is an open-source project created by [MLJAR](https://mljar.com).
-We care about ease of use in the Machine Learning.
+We care about ease of use in Machine Learning.
 The [mljar.com](https://mljar.com) provides a beautiful and simple user interface for building machine learning models.